Jurors: Gwyneth Paltrow not responsible for 2016 ski crash, awarded $1

 Sanderson’s attorneys, meanwhile, attempted to discredit ski instructor Eric Christiansen, who had been hired by Paltrow on the day of the crash to teach her children to ski.
 While the court has already dismissed any idea of a cover-up by Christiansen or Deer Valley Resort, Sanderson’s attorneys called Christiansen’s testimony into doubt over the timeline of events.
 Paltrow’s attorneys said Christiansen has 40 years of experience at his job and a clean record of service.

-Eight jurors decided the case Thursday, meaning only six jurors had to agree for a judgment to be rendered.
+Eight jurors decided the case this afternoon, meaning only six jurors had to agree for a judgment to be rendered.
 Four men and four women were on the jury.

 The Associated Press contributed to this report.